Code-Institute-Submissions/daily-task-manager/README.md

 - The application was written in [Python Programming Language](https://www.python.org/)
 - In order to run the application on the web, Code Institute's [Command Line Application Template](https://github.com/codewithmaik/command-line-template) was used.
 - The application was deployed using [Heroku](https://www.heroku.com/platform)
+- [Codeanywhere](https://codeanywhere.com/) was used as the cloud IDE
 - [Git](https://git-scm.com/) and [Github](https://github.com/) were used for version control.
 - [Am I responsive](https://ui.dev/amiresponsive) was used for the application picture.
 - [Lucidchart](https://www.lucidchart.com) was used to build the flowchart.